-The “short-list” above is just a sample from the full list of 28 Reasons Your Website Isn’t Bringing in New Business.
-But even the full list of 28 Reasons isn’t entirely comprehensive – there are dozens and dozens of reasons your site might not be performing.
+The “short-list” above is just a few reasons your site might not be bringing in business – there are dozens and dozens of reasons your site might not be performing.

 As with most professions, we’d have to take a look under the hood, so to speak, to get an idea of why your website isn’t performing.
 The culprit could be your site itself, or there could be an issue with your web presence overall.

 Fortunately, we have analysts available who can take a look at your site and find out why it isn’t performing up to its potential.